munificent/craftinginterpreters/book/local-variables.md

 initializer -- the name is declared in the current scope.
 The variable exists, but in a special "uninitialized" state.
 Then we compile the initializer.
-If at any point in that expression we resolve an identifier that points back to this variable, we'll see that it is not initialized yet and flag it as an error.
-After we finish compiling the initializer, we mark the variable as initialized and ready for normal use.
+If at any point in that expression we resolve an identifier that points back to this variable, we'll see that it is not initialized yet and report an error.
+After we finish compiling the initializer, we mark the variable as initialized and ready for use.

-To implement this, when we declare a local, we need to indicate this "uninitialized" state somehow.
-We could add a new field, but let's be a little more parsimonious with memory.
-Instead, we'll set the variable's scope depth to a special sentinel value, `-1`:
+To implement this, when we declare a local, we need to indicate the "uninitialized" state somehow.
+We could add a new field to Local, but let's be a little more parsimonious with memory.
+Instead, we'll set the variable's scope depth to a special sentinel value, `-1`.

 ^code declare-undefined (1 before, 1 after)

-Later, once the variable's initializer has been compiled, we mark it
+Later, once the variable's initializer has been compiled, we mark it initialized.
-initialized:

 ^code define-local (1 before, 2 after)

-That calls:
+That is implemented like so:

 ^code mark-initialized

 So this is *really* what "declaring" and "defining" a variable means in the compiler.
-"Declaring" is when it's added to the scope, and "defining" is when it becomes available for use.
+"Declaring" is when the variable is added to the scope, and "defining" is when it becomes available for use.

-When we resolve a reference to a local variable, we check the scope depth to see if it's fully defined:
+When we resolve a reference to a local variable, we check the scope depth to see if it's fully defined.

 ^code own-initializer-error (1 before, 1 after)

 If the variable has the sentinel depth, it must be a reference to a variable in its own initializer, and we report that as an error.

-And that's it for this chapter!
+That's it for this chapter!
 We added blocks, local variables, and real, honest-to-God lexical scoping.
 Given that we introduced an entirely different runtime representation for variables, we didn't have to write a lot of code.
 The implementation ended up being pretty clean and efficient.

 You'll notice that almost all of the code we wrote is in the compiler.
 Over in the runtime, it's just two little instructions.
 You'll see this as a continuing